October 28, 2024

 CHDI's Jason Lang, PhD and Aleece Kelly, MPP recently collaborated with lead author, Michael Hoge, PhD as well as Manuel Paris, Jr., PsyD (both of the Annapolis Coalition on the Behavioral Health Workforce and Yale School of Medicine) to co-author a paper in the journal Psychiatric Services.

-In their Open Forum piece, "State Policy Strategies for the Workforce Emergency in Behavioral Health," the authors highlight highlight seven key policy strategies being used by states across the country to strengthen, grow, and diversify their behavioral health workforce.
+In their Open Forum piece, "State Policy Strategies for the Workforce Emergency in Behavioral Health," the authors highlight seven key policy strategies being used by states across the country to strengthen, grow, and diversify their behavioral health workforce.
 They also urge states to "seize this moment" of national attention on behavioral health to put these strategies in place.

 As part of our ongoing series on how Connecticut can address the behavioral health workforce shortage, we're sharing a brief summary of the review here and highlighting what some of these policies might look like in Connecticut.
 Read the full article in Psychiatric Services here (may require institutional or library access).